bobalicious/amoss/HTTPCALLOUTMOCKS.md

 # Amoss for HttpCalloutMocks

-Apex Mock Objects, Spies and Stubs can be used to create HttpCalloutMocks using a syntax that is very similar to that which is used to create other Test Doubles.
+Apex Mock Objects, Spies and Stubs can be used to create `HttpCalloutMocks` using a syntax that is very similar to that which is used to create other Test Doubles.

-Because the HttpCalloutMock capabilities are built on top of the core of Amoss, it can take advantage of most of the capabilities of that core, including conditional behaviours and true mock object behaviours and verifications.
+Because the `HttpCalloutMock` capabilities are built on top of the core of Amoss, it can take advantage of most of the capabilities of that core, including conditional behaviours and true mock object behaviours and verifications.

-Whilst you do not need to understand everything about the core of Amoss to use it to build HttpCalloutMocks - it is built to be as simple as possible to use, understanding core Amoss is recommended and will make using it in this way simpler and explain some of the more advanced capabilities.
+Whilst you do not need to understand everything about the core of Amoss to use it to build `HttpCalloutMocks` - it is built to be as simple as possible to use - understanding core Amoss is recommended and will make using it to generate `HttpCalloutMocks` simpler and explain some of the more advanced capabilities.
 Therefore it is recommended that you read and understand [that documentation](README.md) before you start using Amoss.

-That said - if you're comfortable with what you see here, why not give it a try anyway!
+That said - if you're comfortable with what you see here, why not give it a try...

-## Building a simple HttpCalloutMock
+## Building a simple `HttpCalloutMock`

-The simplest HttpCalloutMock that can be created is one that will always return the same result - an empty HttpResponse object.
+The simplest `HttpCalloutMock` that can be created is one that will always return the same result - an empty `HttpResponse` object.

 ```java